-"Holidays should be memorable, fun-filled events to share with family and friends for generations to follow", states Acting Chief James Forgo, of the Prince William County Fire & Rescue System.
-"During the holiday season and throughout the year, take the necessary precautions to keep you and your loved ones safe."
+Holidays should be fun-filled memorable events that we share with family and friends for generations to come.
+The Prince William County Fire & Rescue System would like to remind you that during the holiday season and throughout the year, take the necessary precautions to keep you and your loved ones safe.